 Standard 12.110.
-Authority To Convey Property After Confirmation Of Plan

-If the debtor is selling land and the debtor's bankruptcy plan has been confirmed, the examiner should (1) review the confirmed plan and order confirming plan to determine that the land is revested in the debtor and to determine that the plan and order do not limit the authority of the debtor to convey and (2) determine that the order is final and nonappealable.
+Authority To Convey Property After Confirmation Of Plan determine that the land is revested in the debtor and to determine that the plan and order do not limit the authority of the debtor to convey and (2) determine that the order is final and nonappealable.
 The examiner should require that a certified copy of the order confirming the plan be recorded in the real property records.